joshyazman/joshyazman.github.io/_posts/pew-racial-attitudes-survey.md

 ## Conclusion
 One clear pattern in this survey is that Americans see their own communities in a much rosier light than the nation as a whole.
 Maybe this means people are willing to acknowledge that racial unfairness exists, but don't want to take responsibility for it, as in the case of white Americans' perceptions of the criminal justice system.
 Maybe these feelings are justified, like regional perceptions of racial unfairness in voting systems.
 Much more in depth research is necessary to unpack the causes of the patterns presented in this post.
 But these differences are interesting in their own right as a window into how people see themselves relative to their fellow citizens when it comes to racial justice.

-[^1] Pew Research Center conducted a survey on American racial attitudes including 3,769 U.S. adults (1,799 non-Hispanic whites, 1,004 non-Hispanic blacks and 654 Hispanics).
+¹ Pew Research Center conducted a survey on American racial attitudes including 3,769 U.S. adults (1,799 non-Hispanic whites, 1,004 non-Hispanic blacks and 654 Hispanics).

-[^2] All error bars are calculated as 90% confidence intervals using 500 bootstrap samples to produce estimates.
+Note: All error bars are calculated as 90% confidence intervals using 500 bootstrap samples to produce estimates.